harshal07-dev/Calculator/README.md

 🙌 Contributing

 Want to improve it?
 Go for it!
-Fork the repo, make your changes, and open a PR.
+Fork the repo, make your changes, and open a Pull Request.